aashna-codes/digital-garden-jekyll-template/_notes/your-first-note.md

 ---
-title: Your first seed
+title: my first seed of thought
 image: /assets/image.jpg
 ---

-### Welcome!
+### wonder

-This is your first note.
-You'll find it in the [`notes/`](https://github.com/maximevaillancourt/digital-garden-jekyll-template/tree/master/_notes) directory.
+no i cannot know
+how liberating it would feel
+in a world of immeasurable peace or how an aching heart heals

+*i can only wonder*

 ### Link syntax